 Not so good.

-The connection is does not require a password, meaning it is unsecured.
+The connection doesn’t require a password, meaning it’s unsecured.
 This leaves your internet connection, including web traffic and logins, open to snooping.
-I would highly advise you to use a VPN to secure your connection on any unsecured wifi hotspot including on Bolt Bus.
+I would highly advise you to use a VPN to secure your connection on any unsecured wifi hotspot, including on the Bolt Bus.

 A trip on the Bolt Bus is cheap though.
-Fares from $1 if you book early, and mine was $15 a few days out.
-This is less than 1/2 of a ride on the Amtrak train, and a fraction of a flight.
+Fares start from $1 if you book early enough, and mine was $15 a few days out.
+That’s less than 1/2 of a ride on the Amtrak train, and a fraction of a flight.